CasesAboutResumeTelegramLinkedInEmail

 Ask AI turns token discovery into a conversation.
 Instead of scrolling through lists, the user asks what they're looking for and gets a structured result ready to act on.

-AI helps users find tokens but doesn't provide financial recommendations — the decision to buy is always the user's own.
+AI helps users find tokens but doesn't provide financial recommendations.
+The decision to buy is always the user's own.

-TradersCopy Trade
+Copy Trade

 3. Copy Trade

-Copy Trade lowers the barrier for users who don't know what to buy — instead of researching independently, they follow real trades made by other users in real time.
-Token, trade size, and PnL are visible at a glance.
+Copy trading lowers the barrier for users who don't know what to buy.
+Instead of researching independently, the user follows real trades made by other traders and copies them in one click.

-Mode Selection: Lite and Degen
+Lite and Degen trading modes

 Lite Mode